deep-diver/ai-paper-reviewer/content/paper-reviews/2410.14677/index.md

 ![](charts/charts_8_0.png "🔼 Figure 4: Topological Time Series for remaining datasets from current review.
 We omitted the results for Au-Tex23en, because virtually all texts there had the dimension of 0.")

-> 🔼 Figure 4 is a set of histograms showing the distribution of topological time series scores for different datasets, illustrating variations in dimensionality between human-written and machine-generated texts.
+> 🔼 Figure 4 is a set of histograms that shows the distributions of intrinsic dimension values for human-written and machine-generated texts across several datasets.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Topological Time Series for remaining datasets from current review.
 We omitted the results for Au-Tex23en, because virtually all texts there had the dimension of 0.